Beach Driving Tips

 - If you follow a trail over the dunes, beware of the mud.
 Some of the mud on the backside of the beach is very thick and you will not escape without calling a tow truck.
 If you have to call a tow truck to a back area of the beach, plan to spend in excess of $500 to be rescued.
 Check the emergency info page for tow truck contact information.

-- It is ok to run a little fast on the beach in areas where nobody is around, but when passing people parked on the beach, slow down!
+- When passing people parked on the beach, slow down!
 Many people have dogs and kids that can run out in front of you.
 If you hit someone’s kid or dog doing 40mph down the beach, plan to go straight to jail.

 Hopefully these tips will help you enjoy your next trip to Matagorda.
 The last thing I will mention is don’t be an idiot.
 If you get stuck or have a problem on the beach while acting like a fool and doing donuts up and down the beach or speeding by parked cars and groups, no local is going to help you.
 If you get stuck while acting like an adult, chances are someone on the beach will give you a hand and save you the towing fee.